thisisamor/blog_backup/source/_posts/000-Test-Wrap-Up.md

 I DON'T THINK THAT I HAVE DONE THIS PROPERLY.

-I firstly tried to commit my local directory to a new branch in the same repo which Hexo was deployed to.
-I somehow ended up with a new repo under my other account (the one I use for college work).
-(How could this even happen?
-I mean I have logged into my account both in vs code and git bash I simply can't see why.)
+I first tried to commit my local directory to a new branch in the same repo to which Hexo was deployed, but somehow ended up with a new repo under my other account (the one I use for college work). (*How could this even happen?
+I mean I have logged into my account both in vs code and git bash I simply can't see why*.)

-After initialising the git file I decided that I'm going to do the simpliest thing and just push everything to a new repo, EVERYTHING.
+After initialising the git file I decided that I'm going to do the simpliest thing and just push everything to a new repo.
 This is the part that I believe is not the best solution.
 However, I thought about this: *if* one day I were to lose my computer, or it broke down, or, I simply wanted to replace it with a new one, with all the softwares and systems that would need to be reinstalled, I'm not going to make it a hard job when comes to restore my blog (*happily found myself an excuse to be stupid*).

 Anyway, the following are the commands I used to back up.